honkitng/GemIO/README.md

 ### Windows and Mac
 This program can be run on Windows and Mac to generate the log files ONLY.
 This file can be imported into the program when it is run on a Linux machine with all the data.
 * To generate the log file on Windows and Mac, select all micrographs you wish to remove and close the program when you are done.
-* The .exe file can be used in place of the .py file on Windows without needing python or the PyQt5 module to run.